lemelon/cozysdk-client/api.md

 * startKey: only returns document after this key
 * endKey: only returns document before this key

-So for example 'param' could look like this:
+So for example `params` could look like this:

 ```json
 {key: 'bob'}